Symbol Preference Aware Generative Models for Recovering Variable Names from Stripped Binary

 \section{Conclusion}

 We propose a novel technique that leverages the strengths of generative models to recover meaningful variable names from the decompiled code of fully stripped binary programs.
-We employ a dual-model approach and use program analysis to suppress hallucinations.
-Our prototype \toolname demonstrates improvements on SOTA in challenging setups.
+We design context-aware fine-tuning to teach the model how to leverage contextual information, and design symbol preference optimization to mitigate models' biases.
+Our prototype \toolname demonstrates significant improvements on SOTA in challenging setups.